Top Way to Password Protect PDF on Mac

 A new window will then appear that allows you to load PDF files that you want to protect.
 Click on "Add Files" and choose the files from your Mac folders.
 The files uploaded will be displayed on the program.
 You can now click on "OK" button and the program will batch protect all the files in a few seconds.

-- How to OCR PDF to Text on Mac
+- Top Way to Add Page Numbers to PDF on Mac